 Abe is our Chief Flight instructor here at Channel Islands Aviation.
 He has been flying since 2018 and has been working as a CFI since 2019.
 Through his extensive knowledge, he has been able to acquire a skill set that allowed him to seek out a variety of different ratings.
 These include CFI, CFII, MEI, ATP, and ASES.
 When Abe is not acting as the Chief Flight Instructor, he professionally flies for a company known as Phoenix Air.
 There he works as a Captain on an EMB-120, for the companies DOD contract with the U.S. Navy.
 Ever since Abe was little, he always dreamt of becoming a pilot.
 His family has been traveling around the world with him since his youth which aided in his passion and love for flying.
 He hopes to share that passion with all pilots and intends to help other aviators reach their aviation goals.

 Anneliese started flying at the age of sixteen when she was inspired by her father, who was an airline pilot, to learn to fly.
 She received all of her ratings locally and completed her CFI during college.
-After graduating University of California Santa Barbara with a degree in Marine Biology she began teaching and later worked for SkyWest Airlines.
-After seven years as an airline pilot and continuing to teach part-time on her days off, Anneliese returned to Camarillo to pursue a career as a flight instructor.
-She has been with Channel Islands Aviation for ten years and is CIA’s on staff Cirrus Standardized Instructor Pilot (CSIP).
-With about 15,000 flight hours, Anneliese has found the perfect profession that combines her dad’s love of aviation and her mom’s passion for teaching.
+After graduating from the University of California Santa Barbara with a degree in Marine Biology she began teaching and later worked for SkyWest Airlines.
+After seven years as an airline pilot and continuing to teach part time on her days off, Anneliese returned to Camarillo to pursue a career as a flight instructor.
+She has been with Channel Islands Aviation since 2005 and is CIAs on staff Cirrus Standardized Instructor Pilot (CSIP).
+Anneliese has found the perfect profession that combines her dad’s love of aviation and her mom’s passion for teaching.